Dhanunjaychowdary/Dhanunjaychowdary.github.io/README.md

 - **Phone:** +1 (413) 686-3551

 ## Objective:
 Enthusiastic Computer Science graduate with a strong passion for harnessing the power of data analysis and machine learning.
 Actively seeking a position to apply Python proficiency and statistical analysis skills in a collaborative environment.
-Committed to making impactful contributions, eager to elevate expertise in data analysis, statistics, and machine learning while actively contributing to real-world projects that align with company objectives.
+Committed to making impactful contributions, eager to elevate expertise in data analysis, statistics and machine learning while actively contributing to real-world projects that align with company objectives.

 ## Technical Skills:
 ### Programming Languages:
-- Proficient in Python for data analysis, statistical modeling, and machine learning.
+- Proficient in Python for data analysis, statistical modeling and machine learning.
 - SQL for querying and managing databases.
 - HTML for web scraping and enhancing data presentation.